jennetics/Cakewalk/README.md

 -	chromosome number
 -	start/end positions for the region to be scanned
 -	covariates
-- desired suffix for output files.
+- desired suffix for output files
+- minor allele frequency (MAF) cutoff
 -	four thresholds that can be adjusted:
     -	maximum p-values for including variants in both the initial and subsequent LD calculations
     -	the p-value for establishing significance of variants as the termination condition
     -	a p-value for limiting which variants are included in each association analysis, which was included to improve processing times
 -	the y-axis range and placement of significance lines within the LocusZoom

+Aditionally, the user will have the option of manually selecting the top variant for the initial analysis.
+IF this option is chosen, the top 10 variants will be printed to the output screen for selection.
 Finally, the results will be routed to a user-specified directory with an option for removing all other files to conserve storage space.

-The Conditional Analysis Cakewalk utilizes [MMAP](https://github.com/MMAP/MMAP-releases-issues-Q-and-A/releases/tag/mmap.2018_04_07_13_28.intel) to conduct the initial association analysis between the specified trait and genomic region (O’Connell).
-The output file is then sorted and processed into a marker list for LD calculations, which are also conducted using MMAP and [PLINK](https://www.cog-genomics.org/plink2/).
+The Conditional Analysis Cakewalk is available in two formats, utilizing either [MMAP](https://github.com/MMAP/MMAP-releases-issues-Q-and-A/releases/tag/mmap.2018_04_07_13_28.intel) or [PLINK](https://www.cog-genomics.org/plink2/) to conduct the initial association analysis between the specified trait and genomic region (O’Connell).
+The output file is then sorted and processed into a marker list for LD calculations, which are also conducted using MMAP and PLINK.
 The LD results are again sorted and processed into files formatted specifically for [LocusZoom](https://github.com/statgen/locuszoom-standalone).
 The LocusZoom plot includes all variants in the specified region, with a green vertical line in the location of the top variant.
-The Conditional Analysis Cakewalk will continue to iterate through the MMAP analysis, LD calculations, and LocusZoom plotting until the p-value of the top variant is greater than the cutoff p-value specified in the beginning of the script.
+A boxplot will also be created with each iteration of the Cakewalk.
+The Conditional Analysis Cakewalk will continue to iterate through the MMAP analysis, LD calculations, LocusZoom and boxplot plotting until the p-value of the top variant is greater than the cutoff p-value specified in the beginning of the script.

 ## References